 March Madness brackets: How often we pick NCAA tournament upsets

-History has shown they happen frequently enough with the higher seeds that you at least want to pay attention to them, and pick enough to steal a few important points in the first round.
+History has shown they happen frequently enough that you at least want to pay attention to them.
+And they happen frequently enough that you might want to pick enough of them to steal a few important points in the first round.

-With that in mind, we decided to look at how we’ve typically chosen upsets in the first round, using bracket data from the past six years from the official bracket game of the NCAA tournament.
-We compared those six years of pick percentages - from millions of picks - in the first round to actual on-court percentages back to 1985, when the tournament field was expanded to 64 teams and 32 first-round games.
+With that in mind, we decided to look at how we’ve typically chosen games in the first round, using bracket data from the past six years from the official bracket game of the NCAA tournament.
+We compared those six years of picks in the first round - from millions of picks - to how often that team actually wins, all the way back to 1985, when the tournament field was expanded to 64 teams and 32 first-round games.

-The data is below, but here are some things we learned.
+The data is below, but here are some things we learned:

-- The NCAA tournament selection committee does a pretty solid job seeding teams considering the on-court win percentage in the round of 64.
+- The NCAA tournament selection committee does a solid job seeding teams considering the on-court win percentage in the round of 64.
 The graph goes in a smooth line with 5-6 seeds and 8-9 seeds interchangeable based on results.